switch-blade-stuff/sekhmet/spec.md

 ```
 ~/CekhmetProjects/my_project
-    -> my_project.sekproj           (Json config file for the project containing, among other things, path to the engine install dir and list of plugin & asset package sub-projects)
+    -> .sekproj                     (Json config file for the project containing, among other things, path to the engine install dir and list of plugin & asset package sub-projects)
     -> config                       (Directory containing "documents" of the config registry other than the build config)
         -> editor.json              (Config "document" containing project-specific editor settings, such as the current layout, )
         -> my_plugin_config.json